 Imagine if you could easily create interactive experiences using scenarios as a building block:

-Pick a command 🡆 Pick a target 🡆 See what happens!
+Choose a command 🡆 Choose a target 🡆 Behold the magic!

 This simple concept can be leveraged in presentations, educational apps, even adventure games.
 Montage Studio will be the platform for building all these with incredible ease.
 In a matter of minutes you'll be able to create a scene, add visuals, and define interactions.